MicrosoftDocs/fabric-docs/docs/onelake/onelake-azure-databricks.md

 ---
 title: OneLake integration with Azure Databricks
-description: Follow steps to read and write to a Fabric Lakehouse via Azure Databricks. ms.reviewer: eloldag ms.author: mabasile
+description: Learn how to connect to OneLake via Azure Databricks.
+After completing this tutorial, you can read and write to a lakehouse via Azure Databricks. ms.reviewer: eloldag ms.author: mabasile
 author: mabasile-MSFT